-- On any question arising at a Council meeting, each Council member present at the meeting has one vote. - (2) A motion is carried if a majority of Council members present at the meeting vote in favour of the motion. - (3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Councilor to be passed by unanimous support of the Council. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.
+- (1) On any question arising at a Council meeting, each Council member present at the meeting has one vote. - (2) A motion is carried if a majority of Council members present at the meeting vote in favour of the motion. - (3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Council. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.